 By Erik Leach 2016 has proven to be a banner year for Ransomware.
 The year kicked off with a series of ransomware attacks on a trio of hospitals including the well-publicized incident at Hollywood Presbyterian Medical Center which forced its IT staff to shut down the network while coerced administration officials agreed to pay a […]

+Proven Ways to Combat Ransomware.
 Ransomware stole a lot of headlines in 2016 and rightfully so.
 Every type of organization was afflicted by its intrusion this past year, even healthcare.
 With revenues of over $18 million dollars in 2015, it’s a safe bet that Ransomware isn’t going anywhere in 2017.
-That’s because it is highly profitable and thanks to the […]
+That’s because it is highly […]

 Why read another article on the Shellshock bug when there have been a number of well-written articles and blog posts on it?
 Because almost all of the articles and blogs are talking about the bug itself, how it can be exploited, and how much of the Internet is open to it.
 However, what you should […]